DavidRaab/website/content/posts/2023-11-18-my-testsscript-so-far.md

 description: My programming so far.
 ---

-Hi there, I am developing a module for fun at the moment.
-Here is my 'Seq' module.
-I am showing hot it is used.
-Here are three ways of doing Fibonacci numbers.
-Snippets from Tests so far.
+Hi there, I am developing a new Perl module to bring a lazy Sequence to Perl.

+It should provide the functionaly you see in C# LINQ or Java 8 Stream.
+The origin of those interfaces comes from functional programming.
+Thus i decided to primarily pick the F# API and port it to Perl.

+I already implemented a useful set of functions.
+Here is an example of the module and what you can do with it.
+Source code of my [Seq Module](https://github.com/DavidRaab/Seq) can be found at GitHub so far.

+When i have written more functions and documentation i will release it to CPAN.

 # First solution